 I had given her a tea set.
 Everybody was assuring me this was an excellent gift and she would love it.
 But I felt like my gift-giving was not up to this Kashmiri family’s standards!

-In a last attempt to step it up, I added an envelop with money and a hand-written note.
+In a last attempt to step it up, I added an envelope with money and a hand-written note.
 Turned out that the hand-written note was appreciated the most.
 There were even pictures taken of my note as inspiration for future weddings.
 So I guess I did do something right!

 Arrival of the Groom

-So far, the wedding was entering Day 3 – and I still hadn’t seen the groom.
+So far, the Kashmiri wedding was entering Day 3 – and I still hadn’t seen the groom.
 I was a guest of the bride’s side of the family.
 All the rituals, meals, dancing, and singing had only been in the company bride’s guests and family.